 Services plus events at Trinity Methodist Church

-Services: Under the current Covid arrangements we have taken the decision that services are to be restricted to Zoom only up until Easter.
-We will then hold alternate weekly services in church and continue with Zoom when we are not – upto the end of August.
+Services: Under the current Covid arrangements we have taken the decision that services will alternate weekly – in church and continue with Zoom when we are not – upto the end of August.
 From September we will only hold a Zoom service on the last Sunday of the month.
-Details of the Zoom services are listed below.
+Details of the Zoom services are listed.
 If anyone requires a link, please contact us via email.

 When services resume in church.
 We typically gather from about 10.30am and the service starts at 10.45am following a short period when we share news and welcome people.
 After the service we welcome people to stay for a tea/coffee and a chat.